Home > How to Tips

 cant copy from Mac to external hard drive

-You connect your external hard drive, USB flash drive, Pen drive, or another storage device to your Mac and then prepare to move files to it.
-But only to find that you can't copy and paste or drag and drop items to your external drive as usual.
+You connect your WD, Seagate, or another brand of external hard drive, USB flash drive, Pen drive, or another storage device to your Mac for file backup or transferring, but only to find that you can't copy and paste or drag and drop items to your external drive as usual.
 The external hard drive freezes when copying files on the Mac.

 Why you can't transfer files from Mac to an external hard drive?
 The causes are various.
 But the most common one is that the file format of the drive is NTFS.
 You can go to Disk Utility (Launchpad > Other) to check that.

-NTFS is read-only on Mac as Apple doesn't support writing to it.
-You can free download iBoysoft NTFS for Mac to auto-mount the NTFS external drive in full read-write mode on Mac.
+NTFS is read-only on Mac as Microsoft doesn't allow macOS to write to it.
+You can download iBoysoft NTFS for Mac to auto-mount the NTFS external drive in full read-write mode on Mac.
 Then, you can copy files to it freely.

 If your external drive is not formatted with NTFS, you can read on to get solutions to fix the issue that you're unable to copy files from Mac to an external hard drive and also learn the reasons.